As well as offering their own CoreTrader2 account, Core Spreads also provide access to the ever-popular, industry-favourite MetaTrader4 account.

 As far as I can tell, the choice of trading instruments available through CoreSpreads is quite impressive: 27 FX pairs, 12 leading global indices and 4 commodities (Brent Oil, Gold and Silver amongst others).
 The advertised spreads for each category of products are also very competitive, for example 0.5 pips on EUR/USD, 1.2 pips on GBP/USD or 1.8 pips on GBP/JPY while some indices like UK 100 or DAX30 come with spreads of 1 point.

 Financial spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-73% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.